hanhanwu/Hanhan-NaturalLanguageProcessing_Basic/README.md

 * Code：
   * Run get_data.py and find the feed.json location on your machine.
 This file parses the blog posts from the provided URL, and generate posts into json format.
   * Update the f_path in extract_interactions.py to the feed.json location on your machine.
 The extract_interaction.py provides methods to extract Noun Phrases or Noun-Verb-Noun Phrases.

+Generate Collocations:
+* Collocations are a sequence of words or terms that co-occur more often than would be expected by chance.
+* Why Collocations: if we only extract key words or frequent words, we may end up cutting a phase into multiple parts and get confusing results.
+By getting collocations, the results maybe more accurate.
+* Note: here the way to generate collocations is still based on statistical methods.
+By contrast, the methods I used to extract entities, interactions are on the semantic level.
+* Code:
+  * Download googleplus.json and find the location on your machine.
+I pasred the data from google+ posts.
+  * Update the f_path in get_collocations.py to the googleplus.json location on your machine.

 Evaluate Results using F1 score:
 * F1 = 2* (precision*recall)/(precision+recall)